 What Is This Inventory?

 If you are learning about this step for the first time, I should explain what we mean by “personal inventory”.
-It is the same as Step 4, but it’s done in such a way that it’s significantly less work.
-As a recap of Step 4, I essentially created a series of lists about my entire life.
-I listed everything that I’m afraid of, all of my hangups and resentments, everyone that I have harmed as an alcoholic, and any selfish romantic mistakes that I may have made.
+It is the same as Step 4, but here we are doing a “spot check”.
+We become aware of everything that we’re afraid of, our hangups and resentments, everyone that we have harmed, and any selfish romantic mistakes.

 Most of us (if not all of us) experience a re-surfacing of our character defects from time to time.
-Some would argue that these are instinctive behaviors, so they do not go away completely.
-We may have to try to manage their intensity.
+These are instinctive behaviors, so they do not go away completely.
+We have to try to manage their intensity.
 I know that I will always have fears, worries, resentments, and ego-driven moments.
-The inventory is essentially some sort of listing of our fears, resentments, and harms done, followed by the part of ourselves that contributed to these.
+The inventory is essentially a listing of our fears, resentments, and harms done, followed by the part of ourselves that contributed to these.

 When We Were Wrong